EndlessTrax/python-start-project/README.md

 > python -m pip install -r requirements.txt
 ```

-That's it, you're all set to start coding your application!
+That's it; you're all set to start coding your application!

 ## Build and Release

 Use `flit build` to build a distribution file locally.

-To release a new version, tag the commit with `v*` and push to the remote.
+To release a new version, tag the commit with `v*.*.*` and push to the remote.
 The Github action will automatically build and upload the distribution file.
 Be sure to set a `PYPI_API_TOKEN` environment variable with your PyPI API token to upload to PyPi before tagging a release version.